Stay in the Loop

 The Blockley connection

 Blockley Almshouse looms large in the Mütter story because it’s where many specimens originated.
-Founded in 1834, Blockley included a hospital, indigent housing, a workhouse, and asylum for the mentally ill.
+Founded in 1834, Blockley included a hospital, indigent housing, a workhouse, and an asylum for the mentally ill.
 (It became Philadelphia General Hospital in 1902, evolved into a respected public hospital, and closed in 1977.)

 Blockley was more crowded and more scantily supplied than private hospitals, with some patients providing labor in exchange for care.
-The dying likely couldn’t afford burial, and may have had no one to claim them.
+The dying likely couldn’t afford burial and may have had no one to claim them.
 Specimens and cadavers from Blockley’s pathology lab and morgue were often procured, without patient consent, as teaching tools.

 Tough questions